GreenCodeStudio/GreenCodeFramework-Core/Docs/GeneralArchitecture.md

 Service shouldn't bother in anythink related to http (unless int makes requests to other app) becouse it is work of Controller, or SQL, because it is work of repository

 ## Repository
 Reads and writes to database.
 We allways use MySQL, but repository should be writter in such way, that in case of changing database (even for no-SQL) only repositories should change.
 We will probably never change database, but this mindset helps keeping order in code.

+## View
+View contains html.

+Views can be maid in plain php (.php files) or in MPTS (.mpts files).
+More info on [https://greencodestudio.github.io/mpts/](https://greencodestudio.github.io/mpts/)